Limited availability by phone; questions by email.

 3. Can I still buy gold anonymously once the ban applies?

-4. Why is the cash payment limit being lowered to €3,000?
+4. Why was the cash payment limit being lowered to €3,000?